CCO 2016 Date: Saturday, March 26

-us at our weekly meetings on Mondays, 9:00 P.M., in Lerner Hall's East or West Ramp Lounge.
+us at our weekly meetings on Tuesdays, 9 P.M., in the Lerner East Ramp Lounge.

 Newcomers are welcome, as we are always looking for new ideas and extra pairs of hands!
 Sense of humor required.